 Corporate Social Responsibilities.
 We expect to integrate social and environmental concerns in our business operations to gain positive publicity and recognition and greater market exposure.
-For example, our "Love Delivery" program under TAZTE will allow consumers to donate food through our merchant family to charitable establishments such as orphanages and senior centers and similar charitable organizations.
-Our "Green Oil" program will allow our merchants to contribute to zero pollution by recycling used cooking oil with one of our strategic partners.
+For example, our "Green Oil" program will allow our merchants to contribute to zero pollution by recycling used cooking oil with one of our strategic partners.

 Credibility.
 We expect to prove our credibility by presenting our expertise to potential merchants who are seeking alternative business strategies in the ever-expanding technological age.
 We believe that promoting a credible and reliable system for merchants will increase referrals and positive reviews.
-Our "TAZTE Cares <3" program offers F&B owners free business operations "health checks" and offers troubleshooting solutions by introducing TAZTE Smart F&B System into their business.